 1. Question: I am a Northwestern faculty member with a new start-up company.
-How can I avoid key COI pitfalls if my start-up company is going to apply for an STTR or SBIR and Northwestern University will be the research institution partner?
+What are some of the key COI pitfalls to avoid if my start-up company is going to apply for an STTR, and Northwestern University (specifically, my lab) will be the research institution partner?